kolawolecyber/constructgraph/README.md

+Example Impact Flow

+A simplified supplier-impact analysis can be understood as:

+Supplier
+   │
+   │ supplies
+   ▼
+Material
+   │
+   │ required for
+   ▼
+Task A
+   │
+   │ dependency
+   ▼
+Task B
+   │
+   │ dependency
+   ▼
+Task C

+If the supplier becomes unavailable, the graph can be traversed to identify the construction activities that may be affected.

+This is the core reasoning behind using a graph database for this application.

 Current Limitations

-This version is focused on demonstrating the core project-intelligence workflow.
+This version focuses on demonstrating the core project-intelligence workflow.

 Potential future improvements include: